Third Annual Twin Valley Rally – September 14, 15, 16, 2012

-The 2nd Annual Twin Valley Rally will be September 16-17-18, 2011.
-Everything that contributed to the great success of last year’s event will be here again––plus new ideas to make this year even better!
-Twin Valley Rally is hosted by Twin Valley Riders, the sport touring enthusiasts club of the Roanoke and New River Valleys of Southwest Virginia.
-We are chartered as BMW MOA Chapter 284, however, we are non-exclusive and warmly welcome all riders for both the rally and club membership.
+The 3rd Annual Twin Valley Rally is once again set for the third weekend in September, 2012.
+The magic formulae––eatin, pickin, ridin, sippin, and kickin––will be summoned again, and perhaps a new potion or two will be devised to crank up the fun factor a few notches!
+Twin Valley Rally is hosted by Twin Valley Riders, the sport touring club of the Roanoke and New River Valleys of Southwest Virginia.
+We are chartered as BMW MOA Chapter 284 and a BMWRA chartered club as well, however, we are non-exclusive and warmly welcome riders of all marques for both the rally and club membership.

 Twin Valley Rally is held at the Willville Motorcycle Camp in Meadows of Dan, Virginia.
 Willville is a 26 acre motorcycle-only campground featuring level, grassy camping in a tall woods beside a mountain stream.
-The large pavilion provides a perfect place for serving our BBQ dinners, morning coffee, happy hours, programs and general fraternizing throughout the weekend.
-Nightly campfires in the camping area and a diligently maintained bath house with hot showers make Willville the perfect place for Twin Valley Rally.
-The site is located less than a mile west of the Blue Ridge Parkway (mile 177) on US 58 at Meadows of Dan, Va.
+The large pavilion provides a perfect place for serving up our BBQ, gathering for morning coffee, happy hour and extended elbow workouts, programs and general fraternizing throughout the weekend.
+Community campfires each night down in the campground and a diligently maintained bath house with hot showers make Willville an ideal venue for Twin Valley Rally.
+The site is a mile west of the Blue Ridge Parkway (milepost 177) on US Route 58 at Meadows of Dan, Va.

-The fun begins around noon on Friday.
-The $40 rally fee includes two nights of camping, delicious BBQ dinners Friday and Saturday night, slow-cooked with care by resident culinary gurus, hot coffee brewing by first light Saturday and Sunday mornings.
-We’ll have maps with suggested rides as well as guided tours for both road and dual-sport riders on Saturday.
-There will be a bunch of other options such as riding instruction by Jim Ford, expert massages for your tired aching muscles, door prizes, raffles, etc. We’ll have campfires and happy hours both nights as well.
+The fun begins as riders start rolling in around noon on Friday.
+The $40 rally fee includes two nights of camping, delicious BBQ dinners Friday and Saturday night, slow-cooked with care by our resident smoker gurus, musical entertainment, and hot coffee brewing by first light Saturday and Sunday mornings.
+We’ll have maps with suggested rides as well as guided on-road and dual-sport tours on Saturday.
+There will be a bunch of other options such as a slow race, happy hours both days, expert massages for your tired aching muscles, door prizes, raffles, etc. There will be campfires both nights as well.

 - Two nights of camping at Willville

-- Two BBQ Dinners – Chicken & Pork
+- Two BBQ Dinners – Chicken & Pulled Pork

 - Guided Gap Attack and Dual Sport Rides